rangle/ngCourse2/handout/redux/redux_actions.md

 Most Redux apps have a set of functions, called "action creators", that are used to set up and dispatch actions.

-In Angular 2, it's convenient to define "action creator services" for your action creators to live in; these services can be injected into the components that need to dispatch the actions.
+In Angular, it's convenient to define "action creator services" for your action creators to live in; these services can be injected into the components that need to dispatch the actions.